codetombomb/20230717-phase-1-project-support-part-1/README.md

 ## What is Bootstrap?

 Bootstrap is a set of tools that helps make websites look good and work well on different devices without writing CSS.
-It provides ready-made styles, making it easier for us to create attractive and user-friendly websites without starting from scratch.
+It provides ready-made styles that are accessible through classes, making it easier for us to create attractive and user-friendly websites without starting from scratch.

 In a nutshell, Bootstrap is a way for us to style our apps without writing our own CSS.